 I met some wonderful editors at the shows, who commissioned projects for their needlework magazines.

-Blackwork was beginning to become popular and I couldn't have been happier.
+Blackwork was becoming popular, and I couldn't have been happier.

-But I was only able to travel so far.
+But I could only travel so far.
 There was only one of me, and I could only be in one place at a time.
 Then along came the Internet.
 A worldwide audience.
 Wow!
 Now I could teach you wherever you live.

 I hadn't considered writing a book before that meeting in Birmingham.

-But the seed had been sown.
+But it had sown the seed.
 My mind was racing.